christianutama/getandclean_project/CodeBook.md

 > the average of standard deviation for Jerk signals derived from body gyroscope signals on Z-axis for the time domain

 "tBodyAccMag.mean.NA.avg"
-> the average of mean for the magnitude of three-dimensional body acceleration signals
+> the average of mean for the magnitude of three-dimensional body acceleration signals for the time domain

 "tBodyAccMag.std.NA.avg"
-> the average of standard deviation for the magnitude of three-dimensional body acceleration signals
+> the average of standard deviation for the magnitude of three-dimensional body acceleration signals for the time domain

 "tGravityAccMag.mean.NA.avg"
-> the average of mean for the magnitude of three-dimensional gravity acceleration signals
+> the average of mean for the magnitude of three-dimensional gravity acceleration signals for the time domain

 "tGravityAccMag.std.NA.avg"
-> the average of standard deviation for the magnitude of three-dimensional gravity acceleration signals
+> the average of standard deviation for the magnitude of three-dimensional gravity acceleration signals for the time domain

 "tBodyAccJerkMag.mean.NA.avg"
-> the average of mean for the magnitude of three-dimensional Jerk signals body acceleration signals
+> the average of mean for the magnitude of three-dimensional Jerk signals derived from body acceleration signals for the time domain

 "tBodyAccJerkMag.std.NA.avg"
+> the average of standard deviation for the magnitude of three-dimensional Jerk signals derived from body acceleration signals for the time domain

 "tBodyGyroMag.mean.NA.avg"
+> the average of mean for the magnitude of three-dimensional body gyroscope signals for the time domain

 "tBodyGyroMag.std.NA.avg"
+> the average of mean for the magnitude of three-dimensional body gyroscope signals for the time domain

 "tBodyGyroJerkMag.mean.NA.avg"
+> the average of mean for the magnitude of three-dimensional Jerk signals derived from body gyroscope signals for the time domain

 "tBodyGyroJerkMag.std.NA.avg"
+> the average of standard deviation for the magnitude of three-dimensional Jerk signals derived from body gyroscope signals for the time domain

 "fBodyAcc.mean.X.avg"
+> the average of mean for body acceleration signals on X-axis for the frequency domain

 "fBodyAcc.mean.Y.avg"
+> the average of mean for body acceleration signals on Y-axis for the frequency domain

 "fBodyAcc.mean.Z.avg"
+> the average of mean for body acceleration signals on Z-axis for the frequency domain

 "fBodyAcc.std.X.avg"
+> the average of standard deviation for body acceleration signals on X-axis for the frequency domain

 "fBodyAcc.std.Y.avg"
+> the average of standard deviation for body acceleration signals on Y-axis for the frequency domain

 "fBodyAcc.std.Z.avg"
+> the average of standard deviation for body acceleration signals on Z-axis for the frequency domain

 "fBodyAccJerk.mean.X.avg"
+> the average of mean for Jerk signals derived from body linear acceleration on X-axis for the frequency domain

 "fBodyAccJerk.mean.Y.avg"
+> the average of mean for Jerk signals derived from body linear acceleration on Y-axis for the frequency domain

 "fBodyAccJerk.mean.Z.avg"
+> the average of mean for Jerk signals derived from body linear acceleration on Z-axis for the frequency domain

 "fBodyAccJerk.std.X.avg"
+> the average of standard deviation for Jerk signals derived from body linear acceleration on X-axis for the frequency domain

 "fBodyAccJerk.std.Y.avg"
+> the average of standard deviation for Jerk signals derived from body linear acceleration on Y-axis for the frequency domain

 "fBodyAccJerk.std.Z.avg"
+> the average of standard deviation for Jerk signals derived from body linear acceleration on Z-axis for the frequency domain

 "fBodyGyro.mean.X.avg"
+> the average of mean for body gyroscope signals on X-axis for the frequency domain

 "fBodyGyro.mean.Y.avg"
+> the average of mean for body gyroscope signals on Y-axis for the frequency domain

 "fBodyGyro.mean.Z.avg"
+> the average of mean for body gyroscope signals on Z-axis for the frequency domain

 "fBodyGyro.std.X.avg"
+> the average of standard deviation for body gyroscope signals on X-axis for the frequency domain

 "fBodyGyro.std.Y.avg"
+> the average of standard deviation for body gyroscope signals on Y-axis for the frequency domain

 "fBodyGyro.std.Z.avg"
+> the average of standard deviation for body gyroscope signals on Z-axis for the frequency domain

 "fBodyAccMag.mean.NA.avg"
+> the average of mean for the magnitude of three-dimensional body acceleration signals for the frequency domain

 "fBodyAccMag.std.NA.avg"
+> the average of standard deviation for the magnitude of three-dimensional body acceleration signals for the frequency domain

 "fBodyBodyAccJerkMag.mean.NA.avg"
+> the average of mean for the magnitude of three-dimensional Jerk signals derived from body acceleration signals for the frequency domain

 "fBodyBodyAccJerkMag.std.NA.avg"
+> the average of standard deviation for the magnitude of three-dimensional Jerk signals derived from body acceleration signals for the frequency domain

 "fBodyBodyGyroMag.mean.NA.avg"
+> the average of mean for the magnitude of three-dimensional body gyroscope signals for the frequency domain

 "fBodyBodyGyroMag.std.NA.avg"
+> the average of mean for the magnitude of three-dimensional body gyroscope signals for the frequency domain

 "fBodyBodyGyroJerkMag.mean.NA.avg"
+> the average of mean for the magnitude of three-dimensional Jerk signals derived from body gyroscope signals for the frequency domain

 "fBodyBodyGyroJerkMag.std.NA.avg"
+> the average of standard deviation for the magnitude of three-dimensional Jerk signals derived from body gyroscope signals for the frequency domain

 "Subject_ID"
+> identification number for experiment subjects

 "Activity_ID"
+> identification number for activites

 "Activity_Name"
+> activity name for the experiment